carrola7/yep/README.md

 ## What is Yep?

 Yep is a Yelp clone, built to encompass the core features of Yelp.
-It has been deployed to Heroku and is available to [here](https://yep-ac.herokuapp.com/) for your viewing pleasure.
+It has been deployed to Heroku and is available [here](https://yep-ac.herokuapp.com/) for your viewing pleasure.

 ## Getting Started